jiheddachraoui/Jibot_pizza_ordering_assistant/README.md

 A conversational assistant to order pizza

-This work is the adaptation of giToto work ([giTorto/HMD-PizzaBot: A conversational assistant to order pizza using Rasa (github.com)](https://github.com/giTorto/HMD-PizzaBot))
+This work is the adaptation of giTorto work ([giTorto/HMD-PizzaBot: A conversational assistant to order pizza using Rasa (github.com)](https://github.com/giTorto/HMD-PizzaBot))

 i have  :